0

 LEAN HOGS:

-The lean hog complex is continuing to trade lower, but the complex isn't
+The lean hog complex is continuing to trade higher as the market is pleased

 ShayLe Stewart can be reached shayle.stewart@dtn.com